Real Students - Real Results

 -BigLaw associates at the majority of the country's top 30 law firms

 Grant H. - Before tutoring, average score was 160.
-After only four one-on-one tutoring sessions, scored 166 on the June 2016 LSAT.
+After only four one-on-one tutoring sessions, scored 166.

 Benjamin A. - Before tutoring, was consistently scoring around 160.
-After a lot of hard work and 16 hours of tutoring, scored 168 on the June 2016 LSAT.
+After a lot of hard work and 16 hours of tutoring, scored 168.

 K.C.
 J. - Before tutoring, had previously scored 163 on an official LSAT.
-After only four one-on-one tutoring sessions, scored 168 on the June 2016 LSAT.
+After only four one-on-one tutoring sessions, scored 168.

 Nathalie H. - Before tutoring, was consistently missing ten or more questions per section on logic games.
-After completing the six-hour logic-games-only tutoring package, scored 167 on the June 2016 LSAT with only four questions missed on the logic games.
+After completing a six-hour logic-games-only plan, scored 167 with only four questions missed on the logic games.

 Daniel W. - After significant test prep, scored 160.
-After further one-on-one tutoring, scored 165 on February 2016 LSAT.
+After further one-on-one tutoring, scored 165 on his official LSAT.

-Web L. - Scored 154 on diagnostic LSAT and, after taking TestMasters class, 156 on October 2015 LSAT.
+Web L. - Scored 154 on diagnostic LSAT and, after taking TestMasters class, 156 on an official LSAT.
 After 7.5 hours one-on-one tutoring with Kyle, scored 171 on official LSAT and gained admission to UVA Law School.

 Allison L. - Scored 158 before tutoring, 165 after.
 Admitted to Georgetown.

-Devin B. - Scored 165 after tutoring, admitted Early Decision to Georgtown.
+Devin B. - Scored 165 after tutoring, admitted Early Decision to Georgetown.

 Daniel S. - "Hi Kyle, I just got my score: 173.
 I know I would not have gotten that score without your help.
 Thank you very much."
 Admitted to Harvard Law School; attractive scholarships at many top-14 law schools.